epoch/tallboy/README.md

   [4,5,6]
 ]

-# TableBuilder is the DSL that returns an ojbect model
+# TableBuilder is the DSL that returns an object model
 table_object_model = Tallboy::TableBuilder.new do
   rows(data)
 end